iconix/iconix.github.io/_posts/2018-07-21-bias-and-space.md

   };
   var custom_p5 = new p5(vae_demo(vae), vae.div_name);
 </script>
 <small>_The VAE I trained in [week 4](/dl/2018/06/29/energy-and-vae#experiments) on sentences in song reviews.
 You can load sentences that the model reconstructed well using a particular latent vector `z` and experiment with adjusting the values of `z` to see how it affects the reconstruction.
-Inspired by a more sophisticated demo from Ha &amp; Schmidhuber's [World Models](https://worldmodels.github.io/) project._</small>
+Inspired by Ha &amp; Schmidhuber's [World Models](https://worldmodels.github.io/) demo[^tfjs]._</small>

-The original demo uses [tensorflow.js](https://js.tensorflow.org/), a JavaScript library for deploying ML models in the browser.
-Since I didn't want to learn a new library right now, I instead pre-computed all samples offline with my PyTorch model.
+As a quick recap of [week 4](/dl/2018/06/29/energy-and-vae#seq2seq-vae-for-text-generation), the latent vector of a VAE attempts to encode or compress all of the factors of variation in the data that may be relevant for reproducing it.
+In the World Models project, it learns to encode aspects of the visual environment of _Doom_, like the player's location and whether an alien is firing at the player.
+In my demo, it learns to encode aspects of text.

 The `z` vector is actually a 128-dimensional vector.
-Because 128 knobs would be highly unwieldy, I used principal component analysis (PCA) to reduce dimensionality down to 5.
+Because 128 knobs would be rather unwieldy, I used principal component analysis (PCA) to reduce dimensionality down to 5.
 Fortunately, PCA allows us to [reverse its effect and reconstruct](https://stats.stackexchange.com/a/229093) the `z` vector, making it feasible to compute all possible samples at each available step (3 available steps in this demo) of each dimension:

 $$ \mathit{n\_samples} = \mathit{n\_steps}^\mathit{n\_dimensions} * \mathit{n\_sentences} = (3^5)*5 = 243 * 5 = 1,215 \mathit{samples} $$